-In my eternal quest for calm and tranquillity on two wheels I’ve just attached a Touratech Universal Wind Spoiler to the screen of the Triumph Tiger.
-At £90.29 (including postage) this strip of plastic and a metal clamp contraption is not what you’d call cheap, in fact when measured by the inch I’d say it’s the most expensive screen I’ve bought.
-So, do you get a performance to match the dent in the wallet?
+In my eternal quest for calm and tranquillity on two wheels I’ve just attached a Touratech Universal Windscreen Spoiler to the screen of the Triumph Tiger.
+At £99 (including postage) this strip of plastic and a metal clamp contraption is not what you’d call cheap, in fact when measured by the inch I’d say it’s the most expensive screen I’ve bought.
+So, do you get performance to match the dent in the wallet?

-I ordered the part on-line from www.touratech.co.uk and having completed the payment process was informed by email that the item was out of stock and would be with me within 10 working days.
-The company lived up to its word and the screen duly arrived within the time stated.
-That said, a system showing ‘out of stock’ or ‘in stock’ before placing the order would be more customer friendly.
+I ordered the part on-line from www.touratech.co.uk and, having completed the payment process, was informed by email that the item was out of stock and would be with me within 10 working days.
+The company was true to its word and the screen duly arrived within the time stated.

-I don’t know what I was expecting for £90.29 (including postage) but when I opened the package let’s just say I was underwhelmed.
-When measured by the inch this is a pricey piece of kit that on first view looked like something an underfunded scout group would knock up using a couple of sticks.
+I don’t know what I was expecting for £99 (including postage), but when I opened the package let’s just say I was underwhelmed.
+When measured by the inch this is a pricey piece of kit that, on first view, looked like something an underfunded scout group would knock up using a couple of sticks.
 You basically get; a small screen fixed to a metal clamp with four rubber feet to grip the screen.
 Basic is the word.

 The answer was to reach for an 8mm spanner and tighten the nuts behind the rubber feet until secure.
 Perhaps the German TUV could now issue me with a certificate.

 But now to the all important question.
-Did I find a tranquil state of Nirvana behind the Touratech Universal Wind Spoiler?
-Well, let’s just say this; on the 5 minute drive to the office the heavens opened with such a furry traffic speeds were reduced to such a crawl a Tesco bag on two sticks would have done the job so the big test would have to wait until later.
+Did I find a tranquil state of Nirvana behind the Touratech Universal Windscreen Spoiler?
+Well, let’s just say this; on the five minute drive to the office, the heavens opened with such fury traffic speeds were reduced to such a crawl a Tesco bag on two sticks would have done the job, so the big test would have to wait until later.

-It’s bloody expensive, makes your bike look naff but it works and for that reason alone I can recommend the Touratech Universal Wind Spoiler with the following proviso – it might not work on yours.
+It’s bloody expensive and it makes your bike look naff, but it works and for that reason alone I can recommend the Touratech Universal Windscreen Spoiler with the following proviso – it might not work on yours.
 At this price, and as it’s so easy to fit, maybe the company should have a sample they can send out for trial where you just pay the postage.
 Or maybe not.